 Livewell pumps, washdown pumps, fishbox macerators, and any other accessories that may have water in their lines or in the pump itself need to be drained and given a dose of antifreeze.
 In cases where a raw water intake feeds the system, you can remove the intake line at the seacock, submerge it into a five-gallon bucket full of antifreeze, and activate the pump to get the liquid running through.
 If the pump can’t pull a prime, hold the end of the intake up higher than the pump and pour in some antifreeze to get it started.

 Drains should also be checked, as some of their lines could be holding water.
+And remember, anywhere water collects, freeze damage becomes a possibility.
 These can be blown out with compressed air, then you can pour antifreeze directly into the drain.

 Compartments that hold water, like livewells, must be fully drained and the pumps and lines given a dose of antifreeze.